I.B. + M.A. DE LANDE LONG

 Telecommand Segments in the ESA Authentication Unit

-The ESA Packet Telecommand Standard defines an Authentication Sublayer as an optional extra in the Segmentation Layer of the ESA Packet Telecommand Architecture.
-The ESA architecture is otherwise the same as the CCSDS Packet Telecommand Architecture.
+The ESA Packet Telecommand Standard defines an optional Authentication Sublayer in the Segmentation Layer of the Packet Telecommand architecture.
 The data block handled by the ESA Authentication Unit is a telecommand segment.

 The Segmentation Layer supports the multiplexing of up to 64 independent streams of data.
 Each stream is labelled with a Multiplexer Access Point (MAP) identifier.
 The MAP ID is carried in the 1-octet segment header.